nice-to-meecha/nice-to-meecha.github.io/README.md

-# Currently learning to make simple websites 7/14/2022
+# Testing random aspects of HTML, CSS, and JavaScript
+## 7/14/2022